La Capilla del Nuestra Señora del Rosario / The Chapel of Our Lady of the Rosary

 This small chapel was constructed on the original land where Bartholomew Columbus founded the Villa of Santo Domingo in 1498.
 This location was where the first colony was established.
-This chapel, built in 1544, was constructed of wood and beams gathered from the ships and straw.
-It was dedicated to La Virgen de la Gente de Mar/ The Virgin of Seafarers (Sailors).
-In 1544 Father Fray Bartolome de Las Casas heard Mass there when stopped in Santo Domingo, during his trip to Chiapas, where he had been appointed bishop.
+The chapel, built in 1544, was constructed of wood and beams gathered from the ships and straw.
+It was dedicated to La Virgen de la Gente de Mar / The Virgin of Seafarers (Sailors).
+In 1544 Father Fray Bartolome de Las Casas heard Mass here when he visited Santo Domingo, during his trip to Chiapas, where he had been appointed bishop.

 The original settlement on this side of the river was abandoned when the water quality was found to be better on the other side of the Rio Ozama.
-They moved across the river to the city that is now Santo Domingo that Governor Frey Nicolas de Ovando founded.
+The settlement was moved across the river to the city that is now Santo Domingo founded by Governor Frey Nicolas de Ovando.

 This building was used as a military compound during the Haitian occupation.
 It was also used for smuggling during the 17th and 18th centuries.

 Some of the original Taino Indians that adapted to the Spanish way of life lived in this area.